alonitac/LinuxProject/README.md

 ## Submission

+Finished the project? it's time to submit your solution for testing.

+In software engineering, testing is essential for ensuring the reliability and quality of the code that's delivered to production.
+Thus, we'll test your project to ensure it meets basic standards of correctness.
+This way, you'll receive immediate feedback and can quickly fix issues.

-To submit your project for testing, you first have to [commit](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#commit) your solution.
+In order to deliver your project for testing, you need to save your changes (a.k.a. **Commit**), upload them to GitHub (a.k.a. **Push**), and request a review of your work (a.k.a. **Pull Request**).
+We'll guide you through these steps.

+1. [Commit](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#commit) your changes through PyCharm.

    > [!IMPORTANT]
    > If it's the first time ever you're committing using Git, PyCharm may ask you to set your Git username and email.
 Feel free to specify any details you want.

    The **only** two files that have to be committed are `SOLUTION` and `yourSolution.sh`.
    In the commit message, write some info regarding your commit, and click the **Commit** button.

-Commit messages are usually free text written by the developer, providing some information regarding the changes you are committing.
+   Commit messages are usually free text written by the developer, providing some information regarding the changes she did.
    Examples could be something like "initial solution" or "linux project solution - work in progress" or "linux project - final solution!".
    Feel free to fix your code and commit the changes again and again.
 You can commit as much as you want.

-Then, [push](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#push) your solution to GitHub.
+2. Next, [push](https://www.jetbrains.com/help/pycharm/commit-and-push-changes.html#push) your commits to GitHub.
+3. Then, create a pull request:
+   - On GitHub.com, navigate to the main page of the repository.
+   - In the top navigation menu, choose **Pull Requests**, then **New Pull Request**.
+   - In the **Comparing changes** section, choose your forked repo as the **head repository** and your project branch as the **compare** branch. likewise, choose our project (`alonitac/LinuxProject`) as the base repo, and `main` as the base branch.
+As follows:
+     ![linux_project_pr][linux_project_pr]

 Bravo! you've submitted your solution!

-Your solution has to pass an automated tests.
-Go to [GitHub actions](https://github.com/alonitac/__REPO_NAME__/actions) and make sure your solution has passed the tests.
+Now go to [GitHub actions](https://github.com/alonitac/__REPO_NAME__/actions) and make sure your solution has passed the tests.
 You must see the following message:

 ```text
 Well Done! you've passed all tests